-The Executive Board shall be responsible for recommending to the Association policy issues that have an impact on Association activities and relations with other organizations.
-The specific responsibilities of the Executive Board are to determine standards and eligibility for membership; to establish membership fees for the Association; to review and approve the budget for the fiscal year; to review and rule on proposed expenditures not consistent with the approved budget for the Association; to review and approve proposals for training and development; and any other item considered by two or more members of the Board to require Board action.
+The Executive Board shall be responsible for recommending to the Chapter policy issues that have an impact on Chapter activities and relations with other organizations.
+The specific responsibilities of the Executive Board are to determine standards and eligibility for membership; to establish membership fees for the Chapter; to review and approve the budget for the fiscal year; to review and rule on proposed expenditures not consistent with the approved budget for the Chapter; to review and approve proposals for training and development; and any other item considered by two (2) or more members of the Board to require Board action.
 All actions of the Board require a majority vote.

 Meetings:

 Regular meetings of the Executive Board shall be held semi-annually.
-The President may, when he/she deems it necessary, issue the call for a special meeting of the Board on fifteen days' notice.
-At all meetings of the Executive Board a quorum shall consist of a majority of the Officers and Directors.
+The President may, when he/she deems it necessary, issue the call for a special meeting of the Board.
+At all meetings of the Executive Board a quorum shall consist of a majority of the Officers, Directors, and committee chairperson(s).

-Past President:
+Immediate Past President:

-The Past President's responsibilities are to be primary liaison between the Association and other organizations, and to advise and assist the Association President as appropriate.
+The Immediate Past President's responsibilities are to be primary liaison between the Chapter and other organizations, and to advise and assist the Chapter President as appropriate.

 President:

-The duties and responsibilities of the President are to serve as a member of the Executive Board, to conduct meetings of the Executive Board and establish agenda therefore, to preside at Association meetings, to appoint a nominating committee, and to overview the activities in a general sense of all permanent and ad hoc Association committees.
+The duties and responsibilities of the President are to serve as a member of the Executive Board, to conduct meetings of the Executive Board and establish agenda therefore, to preside at Chapter meetings, to appoint a nominating committee, and to overview the activities in a general sense of all permanent and ad hoc Chapter committees.

 Vice President:

-The duties and responsibilities of the Vice President are to serve as a member of the Executive Board, to act for the Association President in the President's absence, to assist the President in performing any of the assigned responsibilities of the President, and to specifically overview the plans and programs of the meeting program and meeting facilities.
+The duties and responsibilities of the Vice President are to serve as a member of the Executive Board, to act for the Chapter President in the President's absence, to assist the President in performing any of the assigned responsibilities of the President, and to specifically provide oversight or approval of the plans and programs of the meeting program and meeting facilities.

 Treasurer:

-The duties and responsibilities of the Treasurer are to serve as a member of the Executive Board, to prepare an annual budget for submission to the Executive Board, to prepare and submit to the Executive Board a balance sheet and operating statement

-·covering the prior twelve months no later than the Fall meeting of the Executive Board, to provide to the Executive Board interim financial statements and forecasts as appropriate, to review all proposed expenditures as they impact or affect the budget, to maintain an active membership roster and mail fees notices in sufficient time for uninterrupted membership, and to overview activities related to maintenance of membership or achievement of membership goals.
+The duties and responsibilities of the Treasurer are to serve as a member of the Executive Board, to prepare an annual budget for submission to the Executive Board, to prepare and submit to the Executive Board a balance sheet and ad hoc reports covering the prior twelve months no later than the Fall or December meeting of the Executive Board, to provide to the Executive Board interim financial statements and forecasts as appropriate, to review all proposed expenditures as they impact or affect the budget, to maintain an active membership roster, in collaboration with the membership chairperson, and communicate fees notices electronically in sufficient time for uninterrupted membership, and to overview activities related to maintenance of membership or achievement of membership goals.

 Secretary: